amitkumardube/terraform-testing/kitchen/readme.md

-# Kitchen tests with Terraform
+# Kitchen tests with kitchen terraform

-- Doing kitchen test with Terraform